Gifted and Talented / ATYP

 How do Students Get to ATYP?

 Some districts with multiple students participating transport students to Kent ATYP classes.
 The move to Kent ISD Campus has helped districts pool their transportation times since they were transporting students to this campus already.
 However, some students are transported by parents individually or in carpools.
 The campus has ample parking and easy access.

 What about SNOW DAYS?

 Because ATYP students come from all over Kent County, frequently not all schools close for weather on the same days.
 ATYP will be closed if Kent Career Tech Center is closed.
 ATYP will close if such a high percentage of our students come from schools that are closed that our classes will not be viable.
 If ATYP closes, ATYP will attempt to notify parents by email and/or Moodle.
 If ATYP classes are meeting when your school has a snow day, parents should decide whether it is safe to drive their student to ATYP.
 Whenever there is a snow day, students should check their class Moodle for instructions and assignments.

 Who Teaches ATYP Courses?

-Instructors for ATYP classes are carefully selected by the Director with the advice of Kent ISD staff and current ATYP staff for their expertise in content as well as their skill in working with this special student population.
+Instructors for ATYP classes are carefully selected by the Director with the advice of Kent ISD Director of Teaching & Learning and current ATYP staff for their expertise in content as well as their skill in working with this special student population.
 Characteristics sought include total mastery of content, respect for original thinking, high educational standards, understanding of middle school gifted students and a keen sense of humor.
 ATYP instructors generally come from area colleges and universities or are recently retired outstanding secondary instructors and frequently have other teaching responsibilities in area colleges and/or K-12 schools.